It might be hard to think past the fear of what the virus could do to your physical health, but it is important to think of your mental health.

 Taking care of yourself is more important now than ever.

 Here are some self-care tips & suggestions on how to do just that:

-Spend some time outside or take a walk – while this may sound like its targeted at your physical health, endorphins released during physical activity also target your mental health.
-Spending some time in the fresh air and sunshine can do wonders in enhancing your mood.
+Spend some time outside or take a walk: While this may sound like it's targeted at your physical health, endorphins released during physical activity also target your mental health.
+Spending some time in the fresh air and sunshine can do wonders to enhance your mood.
 Whether it’s going to the forest preserve or taking a few laps around your block, just get out there and do it.

 Phone a friend: In the age of technology, not being able to see someone in person doesn’t mean not being able to see them!
 Pick up your phone.
 Call or FaceTime that friend you haven’t had the time to see.
-Life gets hectic but being home is a good excuse to reconnect.
-And as Demi Lovato says,”You don’t have to struggle in silence”.
-If you don’t have someone you feel comfortable reaching out to, online therapy is always an option (especially if you’re not ready for face to face sessions yet).
+Life gets hectic, but being home is a good excuse to reconnect.
+And, as Demi Lovato says, "You don’t have to struggle in silence.”
+Online therapy is another great option, especially if you’re not ready for face to face sessions yet.

 Do morning yoga: Yoga is a great way to start your day.
 It’s been known to not only increase your flexibility, but also to decrease stress and increase sleep quality.
 Starting your day off on a positive note makes it more likely to continue positively.
 No time in the morning?
 Considering doing it before bed to help you relax.
 There are plenty of free videos on YouTube or apps that will help guide you through a flow for both the novice and experienced.

 Do a home workout: Yoga isn’t for everyone.
 Although there are free yoga sources, there are also free exercise apps and videos.
 The idea of going to a gym can be very intimidating, pandemic or not.
 Learning how to workout at home requires minimal equipment: just yourself (and potentially weights if you want more of a challenge).